ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 description: Configure a production setup using Helm charts to run Operational Insights in a single instance.
 ---

+The following instructions relate to the AAOI versions from v5.1.0 to v5.6.0 inclusive.
+These charts use version 7 of the ELK image and helm charts.
+For instructions on installing charts higher than version v5.6.0 which use version 8 of the ELK images and helm charts please see [Elasticsearch v8 helm charts](/docs/operational_insights/production_setup/op_insights_setup_prod_helm/#installing-elasticsearch-version8)
 This section covers the configuration specific for deploying Axway API Management for the Elastic solution on a Kubernetes or OpenShift cluster using Helm.
 The provided Helm chart is extremely flexible and configurable.
 You can decide which components to deploy, use your own labels, annotations, secrets, and volumes to customize the deployment to your needs.

 {{< alert title="Note" >}}